-I’m pretty much on a peanut butter and honey sandwich diet right now.
+I'm pretty much on a peanut butter and honey sandwich diet right now.
 Ok, so not literally but I do enjoy two sandwiches every night.
-My little one is still breastfeeding and I always make some sort of snack to help me stay awake with him at night (yet I’ve still managed to fall asleep with food in my mouth twice!)
+My little one is still nursing overnight and I always make some sort of snack to help me stay awake with him (yet I've still managed to fall asleep with food in my mouth twice!)
 My go-to overnight snack used to be peanut butter and jelly sandwiches but not anymore!
-I’ve replaced the jelly with honey and I’m not sure I can go back.
+I've replaced the jelly with honey and I'm not sure I can go back.

 Mohawk Valley Trading Company provided me with three of their raw varietal honeys to try out which is what sparked my recent honey obsession.
 I always stock my kitchen with a local raw honey but these are completely different from what I'm used to.
 In addition to being raw, they are also unfiltered and unblended.
 This means all of the pollen, enzymes, propolis, vitamins, minerals, amino acids, antioxidants, and aromatics are still in tact and indifferent from the way you would find them within the hive.
 The honeys are also thicker and spreadable, hence the sandwich obsession (they're mess-free!)

 I have to admit, before this my experience with honey didn't stretch far beyond clover honey.
 I had tried a wildflower and I think an orange blossom honey but I don't really remember what they tasted like.
 I also know wildflower honeys and probably some others can vary in taste quite a bit depending on what region they're from.
 The varieties Mohawk Valley Trading Co. sent me to try are their summer wildflower, goldenrod, and American bamboo.